-This will help to decontaminate windshield, and also remove those tiny specks of dirt that the cleaning solution couldn’t remove.
+This will help to decontaminate the windshield and also remove those tiny specks of dirt that the cleaning solution couldn’t remove.

-After you clayed the whole windshield, dry the area with a clean microfiber cloth, and repeat the Step #1 again.
+After you clayed the whole windshield, dry the area with a clean microfiber cloth, and repeat step #1 again.

 Step #3 – Apply Rain-X on the Windshield

 As I said, some people are using wax, which is also great, but I suggest you use Rain-X since it’s doing a better job.

 Applying the Rain-X to the windshield will give it a much better shine, but will also protect it from dirt, bugs, mud, bird poops, ice during the winter, and the most important thing – easier driving during the rain.

 Follow the instructions and apply it.
 Here’s a quick guide:

 TIP: be sure not to apply Rain-X on the plastics.
 If you do, clean it immediately.

 Step #4 – Clean the Rear Car Window